Every company wants repeat customers, but it’s not always clear how to automate this process into a repeat customer play.

 While you could task someone on your team to manually research job changes, this process is not only time-consuming, it won’t scale.

-Enter LeanData partner UserGems, a native Salesforce application that supports customer virality by alerting sales reps when opportunity contacts and former customers change jobs.
+Enter LeanData partner UserGems, an application that supports repeat customer plays by alerting sales reps when opportunity contacts and former customers change jobs.
 LeanData’s RevOps team uses both platforms, working together, to drive pipeline growth.

 Defining LeanData’s Viral Customers & Opportunities